Q: Do you ship to my country?

 Q: My Pace ebike is too fast for me, or exceed my local speed limit, or only Class I ebikes are allowed on my favorite bike path.

-A: Pace ebikes can have the speed limit changed using the settings in the control panel and can be set as low as 14 MPH if desired to comply with local laws.
+A: Pace ebikes can have the speed limit changed using the settings in the control panel and can be set lowered if desired to comply with local laws.
 Pace ebikes can also have the throttle unplugged and removed (but will continue to run on pedal assist) if desired in locations where throttle bikes are not permitted.

 Q: On the Pace line of ebikes, I can't use the throttle from a dead stop, only once I'm pedaling.
 Why?